MunskyGroup/Vo_et_al_2023_Matlab/README.md

 This folder contains codes needed to fit models to experimental data and remake figures from the manuscript:

-H. Vo et al, Analysis and design of single-cell experiments to harvest fluctuation information while rejecting measurement noise, 2023.
+H. Vo et al, Analysis and design of single-cell experiments to harvest fluctuation information while rejecting measurement noise, BioRxiv, 2023, https://www.biorxiv.org/content/10.1101/2021.05.11.443611v4

 To run these codes, you will need the following:
 1. MATLAB R2021b or later (earlier releases have not been tested).